louwrentius/fio-plot/README.md

 The same result but if you want markers to help distinguish between lines:

     ./fio_plot -i <benchmark_data_folder>  -T "Test" -g -r randread -t iops lat -d 1 8 16 -n 1 --enable--markers

+### Comparing two benchmarks in a single chart

 Create a line chart based on data from two different folders (but the same benchmark parameters)

     ./fio_plot -i <benchmark_data_folder A> <benchmark_data_folder B>  -T "Test" -g -r randread -t iops lat -d 8 -n 1

+I'm assuming that the benchmark was created with the (included) bench_fio tool.

 For example, you can run a benchmark on a RAID10 setup and store data in folder A. Store the benchmark data for a RAID5 setup in folder B and you can compare the results of both RAID setups in a single Line graph.

 Please note that the folder names are used in the graph to distinguish the datasets.
-Example:

 [![multipledataset][multipledataset]][multipledataset]